Samvirtha/Aspire-Mode/README.md

 # Aspire-Mode
- A Google extension which is built to help students .It helps you block websites in study mode and gives you motivations
+ A Google extension which is built to help students .It helps you block websites in study mode and gives you motivational Quotes